-The Work Ready Kentucky Scholarship program offers free tuition towards an associate's degree in Kentucky's high demand workforce sectors.
-Gateway Community and Technical College offers an associations degree in preeducation and graduates can pursue a bachelor's degree at Northern Kentucky University.
-Since 2018 196 students have enrolled in the program and 46 students have gone on to earn a bachelor's degree in an education related field.
+Gateway Community and Technical College offers an associate's degree in pre-education.
+Graduates can pursue a bachelor's degree at Northern Kentucky University.
+In fall of 2018, Gateway Community and Technical College began offering an education program for an associate's degree in pre-education.
+Graduates can then pursue a bachelor's degree at Northern Kentucky University.
+Since 2018, 196 students have enrolled in the program, and 46 have gone on to earn a bachelor's degree in an education-related field.